amore-lab/terms/index.md

 30 N Gould St Ste R, Sheridan, Wyoming 82801

-You can also submit a DMCA request through our email at : hello@amore-lab.com
+You can also submit a DMCA request through our email at : support@dotdotdot.chat

 To be effective, the notification must be in writing and contain the following information: